Extremely Unpleasant Evidence: Five New Things From Trump's Impeachment Hearings

 Firstly, it follows from the testimony of Gordon Sondland that he himself participated in this.
 In addition, Sondland assured several times that Secretary of State Mike Pompeo knew about his actions.

-And the political adviser to the US embassy in Kiev, David Holmes, speaking at the very end of the hearing, added that the US president in Ukraine was represented by “three amigo” - Sondland, Secretary of Energy Rick Perry and special envoy Kurt Walker, and all three were seeking an investigation against Biden.
+And the political adviser to the US Embassy in Kiev, David Holmes, who spoke at the very end of the hearings, added that the US president in Ukraine was represented by “three amigo” - Sondland, Energy Secretary Rick Perry and special envoy Kurt Volcker, and all three were seeking an investigation against Biden.

 3. Version of Ukrainian intervention